misteramitmishra/misteramitmishra/README.md

       <li> 💻 As a Full Stack Software Engineer with around 4 years of experience in creating high-quality web projects using various technologies and frameworks. </li>
       <li> 👨‍💻 I work as a Software Engineer at Laitkor Consultancy Services, where I focus on Full-stack development. </li>
       <li> 💡 Previously, I worked as a Web Software Developer at DigiCoders Technologies Private Limited, where I honed my web development skills.</li>
-      <li> 🏆 Proud Brand Ambassador and award winner of Government Polytechnic, Madhogarh, associated with the Board Of Technical Education Uttar Pradesh Lucknow. </li>
+      <li> 🏆 Proud Brand Ambassador and award winner of Government Polytechnic, associated with the Board Of Technical Education Uttar Pradesh Lucknow. </li>
       <li> 🚀 Passionate about web development and always eager to learn new things, staying updated with the latest trends and technologies. </li>
    </ul>
    <h2>&#128161; Skills</h2>